stayupthetree/OCDarr/README.md

   get_option: '#' of episodes to get or 'season' for full seasons.
   action_option: 'search' to search episodes, 'monitor' to only monitor.
-  already_watched: '#' of watched episodes to keep oe 'season'.
+  keep_watched: '#' of watched episodes to keep or 'season'.
   always_keep: show names to keep even if delete is set, comma seperated
+  monitor_watched: true or false, keep watched episodes monitored or not

 Additional Notes